Measurement Framework | The Three Streams GEO Methodology

 Phase 0 Infrastructure Checklist

-Weekly sentinel query execution and tracking system (spreadsheet minimum, dedicated tool preferred)
+Sentinel query execution and tracking system (spreadsheet minimum, dedicated tool preferred).
+Monthly minimum for strategic analysis; optional frequent monitoring for anomaly detection.

 Analytics configured to capture AI platform referrers (GA4 segment for chat.openai.com, perplexity.ai, claude.ai)